NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Clearing width: 22 inches

-After all our testing had been completed, one model really stood out for excellent performance across every category.
-The Ryobi two-stage brushless snow blower has all the benefits of a heavy-duty model yet is also very nimble and capable in tighter spaces.
-There are both bigger and smaller models available, but this one was just right for every job we encountered.
+After completing all our tests, one snow blower ranked better than the rest for excellent performance across every category: the Ryobi two-stage brushless snow blower.
+This machine has all the benefits of a heavy-duty model yet is also very nimble and capable in tighter spaces.
+While there are both bigger and smaller options available, this one was just right for every job we encountered.

 Get the Ryobi cordless snow blower at The Home Depot.